gvwilson/sensibleadventures/cloudherd/reboot.md

     *   rooftop to rooftop to the wall and is "caught" by Thokmay
         *   Thokmay: "I have to come with you."
         *   Noxy: "No!"
-        *   A moment later an arrow shatters against the stones
+        *   A moment later an arrow hits the shingles beside them
         *   Bonzon and a couple of archers on a rooftop
         *   Bonzon: "Nobody is going anywhere."
         *   orders Thokmay to remove his battle mask
         *   Thokmay reluctantly complies
-        *   Bonzon (satisfied): "I thought I recognized your voice - honored." (sketches a bow)
+        *   Bonzon (satisfied): "I thought I recognized your voice --- honored." (sketches a bow)
         *   Noxy (confused, but stalling while she mind-speaks to Pillow): "Honored?
 What?"
         *   Bonzon: "Have you not been introduced?
 This is the Most Honored Prince Thokmay of Gandan."
     *   Bonzon orders them to stay where they are